By Bernard E. Harcourt

 Ann Stoler points our attention to the ritualized blowback to the Paris attacks, seeing there a vivid illustration of “Foucault’s insights about the intensely racialized qualities of the biopolitical modern state.”
 For his part, Partha adds a final twist to the conversation, imagining one of the plotters asking him or herself “What can I learn from the Western Barbarian without compromising the identity of my civilization?”
 This is, naturally, a pregnant question or formulation—so much so that it may be impossible for us to resolve.
 I take that to be Partha’s point: the stakes of these lectures may be impossibly high.

 If we agree that the stakes may be impossibly high, then perhaps there is no way out of this “race war against barbarians” from both perspectives.
 But I wonder whether we want to leave it there.
-And so I would like to open that fourth them as well to the audience, before returning to our guests.
-It may be helpful to structure the conversation in the seminar—or at least identify comments and questions—along the lines of these four themes.
+And so I would like to open that fourth theme for further discussion.